losahlmann/Forschungspraktikum/Report.md

 If the right hand side only depends on $x(t-\tau)$ and not on $x(t)$, we call the DDE _pure_.

-TODO: initial condition
-Obviously, such an equation should be equipped with a initial condition, which specifies the values of $x$ on $[-\tau, 0]$ on which the right hand side depends.
+A DDE can be equipped with an **initial condition**.
+It specifies the values of $x$ on $[-\tau, 0]$ on which the right hand side depends.

-TODO: multiple constant discrete delays would also be possible.
+The definition of a DDE can be extended to multiple constant discrete delays.
+For simplicity, we restrict here to a single delay.

 ### Definition of Solution
 TODO: solution if initial condition piecewise continuous (-> not cont in t=0)